marsha-t/42-Piscine/c00/04_ft_is_negative/README.md

 	write(1, "\n", 1);
 	return (0);
 } </code></pre>
 When testing with integers, it's always good to test with the extreme values.
-Instead of memorising the minimum and maximum values, simply use the limits.h library which has the macros INT_MIN and INT_MAX which represent the integer minimum and maximum respectively.
+Instead of memorising the minimum and maximum values, simply use the <code>limits.h</code> library which has the macros <code>INT_MIN</code> and <code>INT_MAX</code> which represent the integer minimum and maximum respectively.

 See [testing file](main.c)
 </details>